larrybotha/effective-python/item-41/README.md

 $ python3 ./
 ```

-- mix-ins are a mechanism that allows one to avoid multiple inheritance.
+- mix-ins are a mechanism that allow one to avoid multiple inheritance.
     Multiple inheritance should be avoided - **favour composition over
     inheritance**
 - mix-ins are classes that provide a small set of methods, don't have instance